Schrausser/Uranologion-tables/README.md

 Tables on the *Phenomena of Aratus* (e.g. Aratus & Hyginus, 1569) and the *chronology* of Maximus (c.f.
 Schissel, 1934) from the transscription and latin translation in the famous *Uranologion* by Denis Pétau or Dionysius Petavius (1630):

->"Achillis Tatii Isagoge ad Arati phænomena, liber falso Eratostheni tribuitur.", (Petavius, 1630, index).
+>"Achillis Tatij Isagoge ad Arati Phænomena, qui liber falsò Eratostheni tribuitur.", (Petavius, 1630, index).

 >Achilles Tatius' *introduction* to the *Phenomena of Aratus*.
 The book is *incorrectly* attributed to *Eratosthenes*.